saurabh1993/shop_category_identification/README.md

 ```
 ### 6. Serving
-Created a rest based fast-api server with the below routes:<br>
+Created a rest based fast-api server to serve mobilenet+autoML model with the below routes:<br>
 To run the server<br>
 ```
 uvicorn server:app --reload